danielnikolic/unix-shell/README.md

 A shell is a terminal-like environment that accepts commands from a user.
 This UNIX shell is a particular version that is designed for the Linux operating system.
-Below are some examples of functionality that my implementation in C supports:
+Below are some built-in commands that my implementation in C supports:

 ```
 exit         - terminates the shell process